NilsDannemann/hfc-relay-grid/docs/grid.md

 ![alt tag](https://dl.dropboxusercontent.com/u/7534528/HFC/Relay/relay_logo.jpg)

 # About the Grid
-The Grid is a **fraction-based** grid system and uses flexible sass-mixins instead of fixed classes.<br>
+The grid is a **fraction-based** grid system and uses flexible sass-mixins instead of fixed classes.<br>

 This approach has the following advantages over conventional grids:<br>

 - **Flexibility** - just pass any ```$fraction``` and ```$gutter``` you like
-- **Cleanliness** - keep your Markup clean and readable
+- **Cleanliness** - keep your markup clean and readable
 - **Simplicity** - keep all styles & behavior in one place (separation of concerns)

 <br>
 #About this Guide
-This Guide will show you the Features of this Grid step by step.
+This Guide will show you the features & usage of this grid step by step.

 Just starting out? <br>
 Then just "code along" with the examples.